You Just Turned 65. Here are 5 Unique Tax Moves

 #2: Be Smart About Your Required Minimum Distributions (RMDs)

 Required minimum distributions (RMDs) are the amount you must take out of your retirement savings accounts annually to avoid tax consequences.
 The amount of RMD you must take is decided by dividing the account’s year-end market value by a life expectancy factor determined and published by the IRS.
 Timing is essential with RMDs.
-You must start taking RMDs by April 1st of the year following the year you reach the age of 73 years old.
+You must start taking RMDs by April 1st of the year following the year you reach the required beginning age set by the IRS.
 For each year after, the RMD must be taken by December 31st.
 Timing is critical because, for example, if you choose to take your first RMD between January and April of the following year, you will be required to take two RMDs, which could place you in a higher tax bracket that year.

 #3: Deduct Your Medical Expenses - Including Long-Term Care (LTC) Insurance

-If you choose to itemize your tax deduction, be sure to deduct any medical expenses you paid for yourself or a qualifying relative that are more than 7.5% of your adjusted gross income (AGI).
+If you choose to itemize your tax deduction, be sure to deduct any medical expenses you paid for yourself or a qualifying relative that exceed a percentage of your adjusted gross income (AGI), as allowed by the IRS.
 There are more qualifying medical expenses than you may think!
 Qualifying medical expenses can include:

 Inpatient hospital care